At Riverside we teach all young people who are admitted and who are able to access education.

-All eligible pupils are taught from day 1 as often as possible.
-Teaching hours vary depending on the health care program that is being offered to the student.
+All eligible pupils are taught from day one as often as possible.
+Teaching hours vary depending on the health care programme that is being offered to the student.
 Students are taught in small groups where appropriate however teaching also takes place on a 1:1 basis at times.

 What we teach

 We have a team of specialist secondary teachers who cover core areas of the curriculum including English, Maths, Science.

 Humanities, Art, IT and Music are also covered by this team access to other specialist staff employed by BHES enables us to cover many other areas of the secondary and post 16 curriculum.

 With the students or parents permission we contact student’s home school prior to teaching so that we can cover the areas of the curriculum that are being missed during their time at The Riverside.

 When this is not possible or appropriate our teaching is tailored to each individual students current medical, psychological and learning needs.

 Students are able to take exams while admitted to Riverside.